Rolfing: Technique

-Rolfers posit that they manipulate the body's fascial layers.
-Rolfing also uses a combination of active and passive movement retraining.

-Rolfing is typically performed in a progression of 10 sessions, sometimes called "the recipe".
-The first three sessions of the protocol focus on superficial tissues, the next four focus on deeper tissues and specifically the pelvis, and the final sessions address the whole body.
+Rolfing is typically performed in ten sessions, sometimes called "the recipe", which claim to reorganize the body's connective tissues.
+The first three sessions focus on superficial tissues, the next four focus on deeper tissues and specifically the pelvis, and the final sessions address the whole body.
 A session typically lasts between 60 and 90 minutes.
-The recipient wears undergarments.
-Positions for the work include lying on a table, sitting, and standing.
+The recipient wears undergarments and moves between the positions of lying on a table, sitting, and standing.
+Rolfing treatments can be painful and cause soreness.

-Rolfing treatments are sometimes painful.
-For adults, there may be moments of intense sensation during a treatment or soreness afterward.
-However, the technique can be done gently enough for children and the elderly.
-Rolf believed fascia tightens as a protective mechanism, and therefore thought an aggressive approach could be counter-productive.

 Effectiveness and reception

-Because of its dependence on vitalistic concepts and its unevidenced propositions about the connection between physical manipulation and psychology, Rolfing is classified as a pseudoscience, and its practice has been characterized as quackery.
+Because of its dependence on vitalistic concepts and its unevidenced propositions about the connection between physical manipulation and psychology, Rolfing is classified as a pseudoscience, and is generally seen as quackery.

-Writing for Science-Based Medicine, lawyer Jann Bellamy writes that in the United States of America the public is inadequately protected from bodywork practices such as Rolfing because of the lack of independent oversight; instead regulation is carried out within a "closed loop" system by such bodies as the National Certification Board for Therapeutic Massage and Bodywork.
+Writing for Science-Based Medicine, lawyer Jann Bellamy writes that in the United States of America the public is inadequately protected from bodywork practices such as Rolfing because of the lack of independent oversight; instead certification is carried out within a "closed loop" system by such bodies as the National Certification Board for Therapeutic Massage and Bodywork.

 In 2015 the Australian Government's Department of Health published a review of 17 alternative therapies, including Rolfing, which concluded no clear evidence of effectiveness was found.
 Accordingly, in 2017, the Australian government named Rolfing as a practice that would not qualify for insurance subsidy, to ensure the best use of insurance funds.
+A follow-up systematic review in 2022 confirmed there was no good evidence Rolfing has therapeutic effect and did not recommend a return to insurance subsidy.

 Proponents of Rolfing claim it can be used to alleviate pain.
 However, Rolfing's focus on appropriate "alignment" of structures of the body does not reflect modern science about pain.

 The American Cancer Society says the deep soft tissue manipulations such as those used in Rolfing are a concern if practiced on people with cancer near tumor sites.

 In 2010 The New York Times reported that Rolfing was enjoying a "resurgence" following an endorsement from Mehmet Oz on The Oprah Winfrey Show.

 In 2019 a taxonomy of "internet scams" identified Rolfing as having been used for deceptive claims about alleviating gastrointestinal problems by "restructuring" muscle tissue.